yamrint/yamrint/README.md

 # Researcher in MIR 🎵

-I'll be a researcher at Yamaha, specializing in MIR.
+I'll be a researcher specializing in MIR.

 Previously, I completed my Master's in creative informatics at uTokyo, where I explored emotional speech synthesis.
 My main interests lie in: